Gateway to Bryce Canyon National Park, the quintessential town of Panguitch itself is one of the main reasons to visit south-central Utah.

 1. Attend Panguitch Quilt Walk Event in Summer

 If you travel to south-central Utah in summer, be sure to pay a visit to Panguitch.
 During this time, the town tells its story in quite an unorthodox way.
-Thousand of quilts resurface in the city center.
+Thousands of quilts resurface in the city center.
 The bright covers adorn storefronts, residential houses, and even have their own shows.

 The Panguitch Quilt Walk, as this unusual event is known, takes place usually in the middle of June.
 This time of the year was chosen for a reason.
 The place gets too cold in winter.